imba/imba.io/guide/1-Essentials/1-introduction.md

     ]
 ```

 > Even though Imba has been used privately, in production, for more than a year (powering scrimba.com), the community is  in the early stages, and documentation is still sparse.
-If you are a person who takes joy in learning new technologies and are not afraid to learn by doing, please keep reading.
+We're incredibly grateful for any feedback, suggestions, and help with the documentation!

 ## Syntax & Semantics